-Early 1980’s: a ‘Green Collective’ holds Green Gatherings at Worthy Farm, home of Glastonbury festival.
+Early 1980’s: A ‘Green Collective’ holds Green Gatherings at Worthy Farm, home of Glastonbury festival.
 These gatherings are initially convened as a place for members of the brand new Ecology Party to share ideas about how to put people and planet before profit and so transform British politics.

-1984-1985: the Green Gathering convenes at Molesworth, the UK’s second proposed cruise missile site (after Greenham Common).
+1984-1985: The Green Gathering convenes at Molesworth, the UK’s second proposed cruise missile site (after Greenham Common).
 Some of the crew remain on the Molesworth site after the Gathering, establishing a peace camp there.
 Like-minded others, including travellers brutally evicted from Nostell Priory in Yorkshire, join the camp, which becomes known as the Rainbow Fields Village and is itself evicted – in the UK’s biggest ever peacetime military operation – early in 1985.

-1985-1993: under a government determined to stamp out ‘new age travellers’, it becomes almost impossible to hold a sizeable festival.
+1985-1993: Under a government determined to stamp out ‘new age travellers’, it becomes almost impossible to hold a sizeable festival.
 However, small Green Gatherings of a few hundred people continue beneath the radar.

 In 1993 the Big Green Gathering Company is formed, to focus the energy of these gatherings and provide a solid footing from which to hold pioneering, renewably-powered, ecologically-oriented events.

 For over a decade the event goes from strength to strength, showcasing green technologies, providing a networking hub for environmental activists, giving families their first taste of a greener lifestyle and demonstrating that festivals can be peaceful, sustainable and educational.

-2010: police spy Mark Kennedy is outed.
+2010: Police spy Mark Kennedy is outed.
 We learn that this undercover cop was embedded in the BGG set-up crew in 2009, posing as a member of a climate change action group.

-A link between Kennedy and and the BGG cancellation has not yet been proven; however, it seems almost certain that putting a stop to the festival was a political act, at least partially orchestrated to prevent Climate Camp activists raising funds and gaining additional supporters at the Gathering.
+A link between Kennedy and and the BGG cancellation has not been proven; however, it seems almost certain that putting a stop to the festival was a political act, at least partially orchestrated to prevent Climate Camp activists raising funds and gaining additional supporters at the Gathering.
 The Pitchford Undercover Policing Inquiry may yet reveal answers.

 Devastated yet resilient, the Green Gathering community meets for a weekend camp in autumn 2010 and decides to open itself up to new members, set up a Community Interest Company, and begin putting on Green events once again.

-2014-2017: The Green Gathering has regained its place at the heart of the movement for social, economic and environmental justice and sustainability, alongside groups and campaigns such as Reclaim The Power, Radical Routes, Fuel Poverty Action, Calais Migrant Solidarity and the the Real Junk Food Project.
-The need for physical networking spaces for activists and campaigners – and places to let our hair down and have some fun – has never been greater.
+2014-2017: The Green Gathering regains its place at the heart of the movement for social, economic and environmental justice, inviting groups and campaigns such as Reclaim The Power, Radical Routes, Corporate Watch, South West Against Nuclear, Disabled People Against the Cuts (DPAC), Refugee Community Kitchen and the Real Junk Food Project to the festival to share ideas and skills.